rubytogether/rubytogether.org/app/views/news/2016-11-30-november-2016-monthly-update.html.md

 <% title "November 2016 Monthly Update" %>

 Welcome to the November 2016 Ruby Together monthly update!
-This month ???
+This month our US team members were dealing with some less than ideal circumstances, so we'll be using this update to highlight our international contributors!
+They're mentioned in each relevant news section.

 ## ruby together news